 Nature of Risk Risk Explanation Risk Mitigation Economic Risk The Company's business may be adversely impacted by unforeseen economic reforms and events in the country it serves in.
 Coronavirus Pandemic has impacted the whole world, regardless of the size of the economy or its diversity.
 The Company has a diversified geographical presence and has always maintained healthy and long - standing relationship with its clients in partnering them as their IT solution provider and adding value to their businesses.
 These have resulted in minimal impact to the overall business of the Company, and these mitigation strategies will endure Foreign Currency Risk Unfavourable currency fluctuations may adversely impact Company's earnings.
 The Company uses foreign currency forward contracts to hedge risks involving foreign currency fluctuation.
 There is a periodic evaluation and consultation with appropriate professionals to validate the Company's hedging strategies.
-Concentration Risk The regional concentration as well as vertical concentration can adversely impact Company's business in case of a slowdown.
-The Company continues to further diversify its business in termsof regional and vertical exposure on an ongoing basis.
+Concentration Risk The Company continues to further diversify its business in termsof regional and vertical exposure on an ongoing basis.
 Competition Risk The Company operates in a competitive business environment.
 A loss of client can impact the regular cash flows.
-The Company seeks to differentiate itself from its competitors with the following strong differentiated strategies: -PlatformationTM approach which includes proprietary IP, frameworks, industry-specific trademark solution architecture components (MARCHITECTURETM), and digital library of processes - A strong and multidimensional alliance with Microsoft - Robust Financial structure The combination of IP, relationships, and financials create significant competition differentiators Attrition Risk Human capital plays a significant role in the IT services; attrition can lead to service and delivery failures.
+The Company seeks to differentiate itself from its competitors with the following strong differentiated strategies: -Platformation TM approach which includes proprietary IP, frameworks, industry-specific trademark solution architecture components (MARCHITECTURE TM ), and digital library of processes - A strong and multidimensional alliance with Microsoft - Robust Financial structure The combination of IP, relationships, and financials create significant competition differentiators Attrition Risk Human capital plays a significant role in the IT services; attrition can lead to service and delivery failures.
 The Company deploys best-in-class HR principles and practices to maintain a strong bonding between the Management and the employees.
 Employee engagement is high, with periodic engagement programs across levels within the organisation.
 Sonata's emphasis on its DNA (Deep Nurtured Attributes) coupled with exciting rewards and recognition, binds employees to the Company, keeping our attrition rates well within Industry averages.
 Regulatory Risk The Company operates across several nations viz.
 UK and US.
 Any change in law, regulations and taxation framework may affect the business operations.
 Further legislation in various countries in which the Company operates may impose restrictions on companies in those countries from outsourcing work to us, or may implement stricter immigration laws, or may limit our ability to send our employees to certain client sites.
 The Company has a professional team in and outside India to mitigate this risk on a continuous basis.
-Issues of tax relate to litigations with Income Tax authorities in India on deduction/ exemption of profits derived from export of software under Section 10A of the Income-Tax Act, treatment of payments for purchase of software as 'royalty' and consequent denial of deductions for such payments on the basis that taxes have not been deductedat source, etc. Management is taking an active role in highlighting these issues and those faced by the Industry with Government Authorities through active representation.
+Issues of tax relate to litigations with Income Tax authorities in India on deduction/ exemption of profits derived from export of software under Section 10A of the Income-Tax Act, treatment of payments for purchase of software as 'royalty' and consequent denial of deductedat source, etc. Management is taking an active role in highlighting these issues and those faced by the Industry with Government Authorities through active representation.
 These initiatives outside of pure litigation have also helped in resolving long standing disputes.